armadillu/ofxFontStash/ReadMe.md

 I made tiny modifications to FontStash to render text flipped vertically, to play nicer in the OpenFrameworks universe in general.
 It will also report every time a new texture is created.
 Other modifications have been made to support mipmaps, character spacing, kerning, and retina support.

 ofxFontStash supports basic one-line text drawing, lineHeight, multiline text rendering based on '\n', and also word wraping to draw a paragraph constrained to a certain width.
 It also offers bbox calculations on all the drawing options.
-It requires [ofxUnicode](http://github.com/bakercp/ofxUnicode).
+It requires [this revision of ofxUnicode](https://github.com/bakercp/ofxUnicode/commit/20b37a780f9d1b113b40c2794787f983c061854a).
+See notes below.

 I made some further modifications to fontstash to allow the creation of mipmaps, and to enable the use of the font-specified kerning information, so spacing between character pairs is shown as its designer intended.